RandomHashTags/swift-htmlkit/CONTRIBUTING.md

 At the end of the day, you can write however you want.
 The maintainers will modify the syntax after merging.

-### Variable naming

-All public facing functions and variables should use `lowerCamelCase`.
-Non-public functions and variables should use `snake_case`, but it is not required.
-Snake case is recommended for `package`, `private` and `fileprivate` declarations.

-#### Justification

-`lowerCamelCase` is recommended by the Swift Language. `snake_case` is more readable and maintainable with larger projects.

 ### Type annotation

 Declaring a native Swift type never contains spaces.
 The only exception is type aliases.

-Example: declaring a dictionary should look like `[String:String]` instead of `Dictionary<String, String>`.
+Example: declaring a dictionary should look like `[String:String]` instead of `[String : String]` (and `Dictionary<String, String>`).

 #### Protocols

-As protocols outline an implementation, conformances and variables should always be separated by a single space between each token.
+As protocols outline an implementation, conformances and variables should always be 1 line and separated by a single space between each token.
 Conformances should always be sorted alphabetically.

 ```swift
 // ✅ DO